Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer

 Like many actuators, LCEs can also be operated in reverse, giving a signal in response to mechanical strain-- a sensor.
-The ideal solution for this is the cholesteric LCE (CLCE), which exhibits a helical modulation of \textbf{n} with period (called \textit{pitch}, \textit{p}) on the scale of light wavelengths, giving rise to so-called selective reflection of light with wavelength $\lambda\approx p$.\cite{lagerwall2012new} By varying the chemical composition, $p$, and thus $\lambda$ can be varied at will, allowing us to tune this "structural color" from the infrared (IR), across the full visible band, and into the UV.
+The ideal solution for this is the cholesteric LCE (CLCE), which exhibits a helical modulation of \textbf{n} with period (called \textit{pitch}, \textit{p}) on the scale of light wavelengths, giving rise to so-called selective reflection of light with wavelength $\lambda\approx p$~\cite{lagerwall2012new}.
+By varying the chemical composition, $p$, and thus $\lambda$ can be varied at will, allowing us to tune this "structural color" from the infrared (IR), across the full visible band, and into the UV.

-As the helix is linked to the macroscopic object shape via the 3D network of crosslinks, an extension of a CLCE sheet with the original helix perpendicular to the sheet will lead to a compression of the helix, thus a reduction of $p$ and $\lambda$, with a consequent blue-shift of the reflection color.\cite{Finkelmann2001,Cicuta2004,Kizhakidathazhath2020Facile} This means that an originally red-reflecting CLCE sheet can give us continuous mechanical strain sensing (it works equally well for tensile and compressive strain \cite{Kizhakidathazhath2020Facile}) with immediate read-out visible to the naked eye, in form of a color change from red to orange, yellow, green, blue and finally violet.
-The response is also highly localized, i.e., if the strain varies across the CLCE, it shows different color in different points, enabling strain mapping with very high resolution.\cite{Kizhakidathazhath2020Facile,Martinez2020Reconfigurable}
+As the helix is linked to the macroscopic object shape via the 3D network of crosslinks, an extension of a CLCE sheet or fiber perpendicular to the helix will lead to a compression of the helix, thus a reduction of $p$ and $\lambda$, with a consequent blue-shift of the reflection color~\cite{Finkelmann2001,Cicuta2004,Kizhakidathazhath2020Facile,Geng2022}.
+This means that an originally red-reflecting CLCE can give us continuous mechanical strain sensing (it works equally well for tensile and compressive strain~\cite{Kizhakidathazhath2020Facile}) with immediate read-out visible to the naked eye, in form of a color change from red to orange, yellow, green, blue and finally violet.
+To formulate this quantitatively, we demonstrated a shift of the reflection wavelength $\Delta \lambda = 145$~nm from red ($\lambda=625$~nm) to blue ($\lambda=480$~nm) upon 120\% tensile strain in the plane of a 2D CLCE sheet~\cite{Kizhakidathazhath2020Facile}, and a shift $\Delta \lambda = 155$~nm from red ($\lambda=615$~nm) to blue ($\lambda=460$~nm) upon 200\% extensile strain of a 1D CLCE fiber~\cite{Geng2022}.
+The response is also highly localized, i.e., if the strain varies across the CLCE, it shows different color in different points, enabling strain mapping with very high resolution~\cite{Kizhakidathazhath2020Facile,Geng2022,Martinez2020Reconfigurable} .